boennecd/pedmod/README.md

 <img src="man/figures/README-show_res_rqmc-1.png" width="100%" />

-The above seems to suggest that the randomized Korobov rules a preferable and that both method achieve close to a
+The above seems to suggest that the randomized Korobov rules are preferable and that both method achieve close to a
 ![O(n^{-1 + \\epsilon})](https://render.githubusercontent.com/render/math?math=O%28n%5E%7B-1%20%2B%20%5Cepsilon%7D%29 "O(n^{-1 + \epsilon})")
 rate for some small